-copper-oxygen chains.
+Quantum spin chain and ladder models \cite{MikeskaKolezhuk04, Lecheminant13} serve for the description of magnetism in a variety of quasi-1D systems that commonly occur in minerals.
+Of our primary interest are lattice configurations with magnetic frustration realized via the competition of nearest- and further-neighbour exchange interactions.
+The simplest model of this kind is a uniform spin-$\frac{1}{2}$ chain with a FM nearest-neighbour (NN) coupling $J_1<0$ and AFM next-nearest-neighbour (NNN) coupling $J_2>0$, which is relevant for the minerals tolbachite (CuCl$_2$), trippkeite (CuAs$_2$O$_4$), linarite $\bigl($PbCuSO$_4$(OH)$_2\bigr)$, and szenicsite $\bigl($Cu$_3$(MoO$_4$)(OH)$_4\bigr)$ as well as for a number of archetypal low-dimensional cuprates CuBr$_2$ \cite{ZhaoHung12, LeeLiu12, ToledanoAyala17}, Li$_2$CuO$_2$ \cite{BoehmCoad98, GraafMoreira02, XiangLee07, LorenzKuzian09}, LiCu$_2$O$_2$ \cite{MasudaZheludev04, MasudaZheludev05, ParkChoi07, SekiYamasaki08}, NaCu$_2$O$_2$ \cite{DrechslerRichter06}, LiCuVO$_4$ \cite{EnderleMukherjee05, BuettgenKrugvonNidda07, BuettgenKraetschmer10, MourigalEnderle11, NawaTakigawa17}, LiCuSbO$_4$ \cite{DuttonKumar12, DeyKumar18}, and Li$_2$ZrCuO$_4$ \cite{DrechslerVolkova07, VavilovaMoskvin09}, composed of edge-sharing copper-oxygen chains.
 The ground state of such a chain depends on the level of frustration that is uniquely determined by the ratio $\alpha=J_2/|J_1|$.
-In the isotropic exchange case, for \mbox{$0<\alpha<1/4$} a FM ground state occurs, whereas for $\alpha>1/4$ various exotic quantum states including a chiral nematic spin liquid \cite{Chubukov91} and a VBS with a hidden topological order \cite{AgrapidisDrechsler18} have been predicted.
-In a magnetic field, the lowest-lying excitations represent multimagnon bound states that are subject to Bose-Einstein condensation and may lead to fancy types of quasi-long-range order (nematic, antiferrotriatic, etc.) and novel Tomonaga-Luttinger liquids with multipolar spin correlations \cite{KeckeMomoi07, VekuaHonecker07, HikiharaKecke08}.
-The resulting phase diagram in Fig.~\ref{Fig:SpinChainDiagram} that was famously presented by Sudan, L\"uscher, and L\"auchli \cite{SudanLuescher09} highlights the sequence of spin-multipolar Luttinger liquid phases (quadrupolar, octupolar, hexadecupolar, etc.) in dependence on the frustration ratio $\alpha$ and the magnetic field.
+In the isotropic exchange case, for \mbox{$0<\alpha<1/4$} a FM ground state occurs, whereas for $\alpha>1/4$ various exotic quantum states including a chiral nematic spin liquid \cite{Chubukov91} and a VBS with a hidden topological order \cite{FurukawaSato12, AgrapidisDrechsler19} have been predicted.
+In a magnetic field, the lowest-lying excitations represent multimagnon bound states that are subject to Bose-Einstein condensation and may lead to fancy types of quasi-long-range order (nematic, antiferrotriatic, etc.) and novel Tomonaga-Luttinger liquids with multipolar spin correlations \cite{KeckeMomoi07, VekuaHonecker07, HikiharaKecke08, SudanLuescher09, BalentsStarykh16}.
+The resulting phase diagram in Fig.~\ref{Fig:SpinChainDiagram} that was famously presented by Sudan, L\"uscher, and L\"auchli \cite{SudanLuescher09} highlights the sequence of spin-multipolar Luttinger liquid phases (quadrupolar, octupolar, hexadecapolar, etc.) in dependence on the frustration ratio $\alpha$ and the magnetic field.
 The inclusion of interchain interactions into the model, which cannot be fully excluded in any real material, stabilizes an incommensurate spin-spiral order that is experimentally found in many of the mentioned compounds.
 The pitch angle of the spiral therefore provides a sensitive measure of the weak interchain interactions, ever more so in the proximity to the QCP at $\alpha=1/4$ \cite{NishimotoDrechsler12}.